Default.com Pricing: Plans and Costs

 Chrome extension, mobile app, built-in email sending

-Default doesn't offer a public free plan or trial.
+Default does not offer a public free plan or trial.
 ZoomInfo provides a permanent free tier with real data access.
 ZoomInfo Lite includes individual and company searches, contact information, lead generation tools, HubSpot integration, CRM data enrichment, and real-time data updates.
 Teams that want to test further can use a separate 7-day free trial with broader feature access.

 ZoomInfo Lite